markhuot/synapse/README.md

 $ npm install --save @markhuot/synapse
 ```

-Write PHP code directly in Javascript and seamlessly transition data across the http boundry from client to server and back again.
+Write PHP code directly in Javascript and seamlessly transition data across the http boundary from client to server and back again.

 ```ts
 import {php} from "@markhuot/synapse/php";